 In many nations, vaping is regulated in the same way a tobacco product would be.
 In others, vaping products are treated as standalone consumer products.
 Some countries do not regulate vaping at all, or they ban vaping outright, although both of these are quite uncommon.

 Countries that do regulate e-cigarettes and vaping usually set the legal age of purchase and consumption at the same age at which they are considered adults.
 So, how old do you have to be to vape?
 The legal age is usually 18 years old; however, in the US you need to be 21 years of age.
-There are also many regulations on where you can vape, such as on a plane.

 At What Age Can You Legally Buy Vapes In The US?